SublimeText/LaTeXTools/README.markdown

 The Preview.app viewer is very straight-forward.
 It simply launches Preview.app with the relevant PDF file.
 Please note that Preview.app *does not* support forward or reverse sync, so you will not have that functionality available.
 Nevertheless, if you want to avoid installing another PDF viewer, this may be an acceptable option.

+### Evince

+Strictly speaking, of course, Evince is the default viewer on Linux and its behavior is mostly described above.
+However, there is one feature that's been added that's unique to Evince.
+If the `bring_evince_forward` setting in the `viewer_settings` block is set to `true` and `keep_focus` remains set to `true`, Evince will first be brought to the foreground and then focus will be returned ST.

 ### Okular

 The Okular viewer is quite similar to the Evince viewer and should work out of the box.
 However, for forward sync (i.e. from Sublime to Okular) to work properly, the PDF document *must* be opened in Okular's unique session.
 If it is not, each forward sync command will open a new copy of the PDF.
 This also means that you can only have a single PDF document opened by LaTeXTools at a time.
 If, when the Okular viewer is run, you get a message which reads `There's already a unique Okular instance running.
 This instance won't be the unique one.`, you will need to adjust your `sync_wait` settings, increasing the value until the error stops.
 See the [Linux](#linux2) platform settings.